 Christmas Peppermint Patties [Vegan]

-- 5 cups confectioners sugar
+- 5 cups confectioners' sugar

-- 3 tbsp light corn syrup
+- 3 tablespoons light corn syrup

-- 3 tbsp water
+- 3 tablespoons water

-- 3 tbsp vegetable shortening
+- 3 tablespoons vegetable shortening

-- 1 1/2 tsp peppermint extract
+- 1 1/2 teaspoons peppermint extract

 - Red and green vegan gel food coloring

-- 16 oz vegan chocolate chips
+- 16 ounces vegan chocolate chips

 - Divide the dough into three equal pieces and add red food coloring to one and green to the other.
 Knead the balls to incorporate the color.
 Divide each ball in half again.
-You should end up with two of each: white, red and green.
+You should end up with two of each: white, red, and green.

 - Roll each ball into a snake shape.
-Place each between two sheets of parchment paper and roll them out into about 1/4 inch thick rectangular shapes with a rolling pin.
+Place each between two sheets of parchment paper and roll them out into about 1/4-inch thick rectangular shapes with a rolling pin.
 You will end up with six sheets of dough.
 Be sure to make them wide enough to roll lengthwise.

 - You should have six layers in all: white, red, green, white, red green.
-Trim one end of the stack lengthwise in order to get a clean edge.
-Gently roll the dough lengthwise and wrap in plastic wrap.
+Trim one end of the stack lengthwise to get a clean edge.
+Gently roll the dough lengthwise and wrap it in plastic wrap.
 Place in the freezer for one hour.

-- In a double boiler melt the chocolate.
+- In a double boiler, melt the chocolate.
 Using a dipping fork to dip the dough into the chocolate.
-Shake off the excess gently and place on a wax paper lined baking sheet.
+Shake off the excess gently and place it on a wax paper-lined baking sheet.

-To store, separate the candies between sheets of wax paper in order to ensure they do not stick.
+To store, separate the candies between sheets of wax paper to ensure they do not stick.